WAYWIDN/InFix-TO-PostFix/README.md

-This repository contains solutions to some famous questions related to the stack:
+This repository contains solutions of some famous questions related to the stack :

 1)Balanced Parentheses